 - Breathe in the first phrase/word (generally your invocation of God’s name) and breathe out the second phrase/word (request or need).

-You may need to compose several prayers before you find one which truly arises from your needs.
+You may need to compose several prayers before you find one which truly arises from your deepest desire.
 So look carefully at your prayer.
-Does it reflect the heart of your needs?
+Does it reflect the heart of your desire?